We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, a persistent cough is a common symptom of lung cancer at the time of diagnosis.

-Anyone who has a cough with the following symptoms should see a doctor as soon as possible:
+Anyone who has a cough with the

 - blood or rust colored mucus or phlegm